Logo

 g9/2 neutron strength in the N=29 isotones and the 52Cr(d, p)53Cr reaction, L. A. Riley, D. T. Simms, L. T. Baby, A. L. Conley, P. D. Cottle, J. Esparza, K. Hanselman, I. C. S. Hay, M. Heinze, B. Kelly, K. W. Kemper, G. W. McCann, R. Renom, M. Spieker, and I. Wiedenhöver, Phys.
 Rev. C 108, 044306 (2023), arXiv.2310.06722.

-In summer 2023, we used the CeBrA demonstrator array of CeBr gamma-ray detectors to collect proton-gamma-ray coincidence data from the same reaction.
+In the summers of 2023 and 2024, we used the CeBrA demonstrator array of CeBr gamma-ray detectors to collect proton-gamma-ray coincidence data from neutron transfer to 52Cr (Mill Heinze and Ian Conroy, summer 2023) and 61Ni (Ewan Chattin, summer 2024).
 Gamma-ray angular distributions can be used to clarify angular momentum and parity assignments to excited states.
+In late summer 2024, we learned that the National Science Foundation will fund the full CeBrA array via NSF-MRI grant no. PHY-2405485.

 The CeBrA demonstrator for particle-gamma coincidence experiments at the FSU Super-Enge Split-Pole Spectrograph, A. L. Conley, B. Kelly, M. Spieker, R. Aggarwal, S. Ajayi, L. T. Baby, S. Baker, C. Benetti, I. Conroy, P. D. Cottle, I. B. D’Amato, P. DeRosa, J. Esparza, S. Genty, K. Hanselman, I. Hay, M. Heinze, D. Houlihan, M. I. Khawaja, P. S. Kielb, A.N.
 Kuchera, G.W.
 McCann, A. B. Morelock, E. Lopez-Saavedra, R. Renom, L. A. Riley, G. Ryan, A. Sandrik, V. Sitaraman, E. Temanson, M. Wheeler, C. Wibisono, I. Wiedenhöver, Nucl.
 Instr.
 Meth.
 A1058, 168827 (2023), arXiv.2311.00831.